 September 22, 2017

-One of the most common questions asked during an eye exam is “has my prescription changed?” but less frequently requested is, “how stable is my prescription?”.
+One of the most common questions asked during an eye exam is “has my eye prescription changed?” but less frequently requested is, “how stable is my eye prescription?”.
 The eye has natural mechanisms in place that aid in keeping the prescription (refraction) from fluctuating.
-A spectacle prescription is based on eye features including corneal curvature, anterior chamber depth, lens thickness, and the axial length of the globe (whole eye).
+An eye prescription is based on eye features including corneal curvature, anterior chamber depth, lens thickness, and the axial length of the globe (whole eye).
 During early developmental years, the prescription is least stable, due to rapid growth causing changes in these eye features.
 Starting in early adulthood, refractive changes usually slow but this depends on the type of refractive error (myopia, hyperopia, etc.) and age of onset.
 In later adult life, refraction changes primarily result from changes in the lens of the eye.

 During pregnancy, various changes occur throughout the body including the eye.
-Ocular changes affecting the prescription of expectant mothers are most often related to alterations of the corneal curvature due to the corneal thickness from swelling or a change in the tear film.
+Ocular changes affecting the eye prescription of expectant mothers are most often related to alterations of the corneal curvature due to the corneal thickness from swelling or a change in the tear film.
 These changes usually appear in the second and third trimester, are transient but occasionally, may be permanent.
 Refractive surgery requires a stable refractive status.
 Therefore, the current recommendations during pregnancy are to delay surgery and wait until the refraction is once again stable.
 This precaution also applies to getting new glasses unless the refractive change significantly impairs vision.

 Hyperglycemia (elevated blood glucose) is a significant cause of temporary refractive changes in diabetic patients.
 Newly diagnosed individuals beginning treatment can experience fluctuation in vision from refractive instability.
 Once blood glucose levels normalize, the prescription typically stabilizes.
 Although the precise mechanism for the refractive change is not clear, lens abnormalities appear to be the likely cause.
 The general recommendation is to wait for at least 4-weeks before prescribing new glasses to allow for stabilization of the prescription.